 Jantar Mantar in Jaipur

 Jaipur is connected to all surrounding cities and main cities through railways.
-There are direct trains from Agra, Alwar, Delhi, Mumbai, Bikaner, Bhopal, Indore and others.
+There are direct trains from Agra, Alwar, Delhi, Mumbai, Bikaner, Bhopal, Indore, and others.
 Three railway junctions in Jaipur serve trains from different locations.
-From the railway station, bus, taxi or auto rickshaw can be hired to reach Jantar Mantar.
+From the railway station, a bus, a taxi, or an auto rickshaw can be hired to reach Jantar Mantar.

 Read Also: Amazing Facts About the Maharajas Express Train